 But, ants continued to be an issue.
 They’d appear while I was chopping and dicing for dinner, while the food was cooking, and even while we were eating.
 We were constantly washing all surfaces to get rid of them.
 No food products could be left out for even minutes.
 We adapted and stopped complaining within a day.

 Oddly, it seems as if the places we’ve visited over these eight years (our eighth travel anniversary is one week from today on October 31) requiring us to adapt the most have been the places of most interest.
 Funny.

 |Seeing this starving puppy broke our hearts.
 We must accept that dogs are not regarded with the same love and care familiar to many in Fiji and many other parts of the world.
 Their function is for protection, not intended as a pet.
 However, we’ve found exceptions, such as in Badal, our daily visitor, who is well nourished and loved by his Fijian owners and all the neighbors.

 Thanks to so many of our readers for the email and comment regarding yesterday’s mention of the Garage Logic podcast from Minnesota, USA, where Joe Soucheray told our story about being in lockdown in Mumbai on his podcast on October 22.
 If you haven’t read that story, please click here.
 Hearing from so many of YOU was certainly a day-brightener for us!
 Thank you!
 Thank you, Joe and his group.

 Have a fantastic day!

 Photo from one year ago today, October 23, 2019:

-|Our cabin, on our ship from Southampton, England to the US, was nice and tidy before our luggage arrives.
+|On our ship from Southampton, England, to the US, our cabin was excellent and tidy before our luggage arrived.
 For more photos, please click here,